Living the Good Life as a Graduate Student

 Peanut garlic chutney

-I first ate this bright green chutney as a condiment with dhokla at the home of Jyoti Aunty in Chandigarh where I grew up, and always associate it with her and kitty parties, despite the fact that the original recipe probably hails from Maharashra.
+I first ate this bright green chutney as a condiment with dhokla at the home of Jyoti Aunty in Chandigarh where I grew up, and always associate it with her and kitty parties, despite the fact that the original recipe probably hails from Maharashtra.

-In a blender with minimal water blend together cilantro, shelled peanuts, several cloves of garlic, green chillies and lemon juice.
+In a blender with minimal water blend together cilantro, shelled peanuts, several cloves of garlic, green chillies and lime/lemon juice.
 Salt to taste.
 The chutney should not be liquid but rather the consistency (and for that matter the colour) of a guacamole.